Why is My Furnace Blowing Cold Air Instead Of Heat?

 Air filters catch dust and debris we generate in our homes—that means they need to be changed on a regular basis.

-An overly clogged air filter will limit airflow to your furnace and could cause it to overheat and turn off.
-Then the furnace blowing cold air is all you’re going to get!
+An overly clogged dirty filter will limit air flow to your furnace and could cause it to overheat and turn off.
+The heated air has nowhere to go, and then the furnace blowing cold air is all you’re going to get!

-This is something you can check yourself – just make sure your furnace is turned off before you look at or remove the filter from the air handler.
-Make sure your air filter is changed every 90 days.
+This is something you can check yourself – just make sure your furnace is turned off before you look at or remove the air filter from the air handler.
+Make sure the clogged filter is changed every 90 days.
 If you have forgotten about it, now is the time to get rid of that dirty air filter!
 Is your furnace making whistling noises?
-You probably have a dirty filter.
+You probably have a dirty air filter.

-This is a really important, low-cost maintenance that can prevent your furnace’s heat exchanger from getting damaged, which is a very expensive furnace repair bill.
+Changing out your furnace filters is a really important, low-cost maintenance that can prevent your furnace’s heat exchanger from getting damaged, which is a very expensive furnace repair bill.
+If that happens, your furnace blowing cold air might be the least of your worries!

 4. Your Furnace Has Overheated

 When your furnace overheats, there’s a safety mechanism that actually will shut your furnace down.
-So not only will your furnace be blowing cold air temporarily, but it’ll actually shut off.
+So not only will your furnace blow cold air temporarily, but it’ll actually shut off.

-There are a few reasons your furnace could be overheating (besides a clogged filter):
+There are a few reasons your furnace could be overheating (besides a clogged air filter):

-Dirt buildup – if your filter was clogged, chances are dirt and debris worked their way into other parts of your furnace.
-If that dirt is in moving components, like the blower, it can cause your furnace to overheat.
+Dirt buildup – if your air filter was clogged, chances are dirt and debris worked their way into other parts of your furnace.
+If that dirt is in moving components, like the furnace blower fan, it can restrict air flow and cause your furnace to overheat.

 Mechanical failure – as a furnace experiences wear and tear, it’s possible for your furnace to overheat because one of the moving parts isn’t performing correctly (or at all).
-This may be the source of your furnace problems, particularly if you have an older furnace.
+This may be the source of why your furnace is blowing cold air, particularly if you have an older furnace.

 Age – as a furnace ages, it stops performing as well.
 Furnaces usually last around 15 years.
 Even with the best preventative maintenance, it won’t last forever and could start overheating if certain parts can’t perform.
 Typically the furnace burner itself, the flame sensor, or the gas supply pipe are to blame.